Our story to this point

 I replied, yes, I knew that.

 “Why were you giving a Crip a ride?”

 “Well,” I said.
 “I didn’t know he was a Crip at the time.
 Plus I didn’t want to be a racist.”

 She got a pained look on her face, the one that women often get while talking to me.

 “Someone needs to smack some sense into you.
 If it looks like a thug and talks like a thug, sometimes it might be a thug.
 And it’s not racist to not give a Crip a ride.”

 I couldn’t fault her logic.
-Sadly, her logic also found my lack of good judgment unattractive and she started dating a Marine shortly after.
+Sadly, her logic also found my lack of good judgment and beta maleness unattractive and she started dating a Marine shortly after.

-My friend Anna’s brother Rudy ended up giving me a stout wooden dowel from the construction site he worked on “Just in case shit ever gets loco again.”
+My friend Anna Garcia’s brother Rudy ended up giving me a stout wooden dowel from the construction site he worked on “Just in case shit ever gets loco again.”
 Luckily, I’ve never needed it outside of using it to prop up the hatch on my car when the lift supports went out.

 More trouble with Crips